sumeetk321/EntiTweet/README.md

 flask run
 ```

-Visit ```127.0.0.1:5000``` on your browser to access the server.
+Most likely you'll have to visit ```127.0.0.1:5000``` on your browser to access the server.
 Happy network analyzing!

 ## Usage

 On the website, simply enter the search query and the number of tweets you'd like to use to create the network.

-[Insert image]

 You will be led to a webpage with the interactive rendered graph.

 ## Contributing
 I welcome pull requests!